 City Departments and Services

 The City of Renton, Washington is located on the southeast shore of Lake Washington.
-The 2012 population in Renton is 93,910 according to the WA Office of Financial Management, ranking 7th in the State in size.
+The 2016 population in Renton is 101,300, ranking 8th in the State in size.

 From keeping the streets clean and maintained to working with families and businesses to issue building permits, city staff are committed to ensuring that Renton is a great place to live and work.
 To complete the work planned by the city each year, the efforts of more than 700 employees are organized into various departments to ensure smooth operations.
 Further, ensuring that city government achieves the mission, policies and guidelines adopted by the Renton City Council is the responsibility of the Executive Department.
 Top priorities are providing a healthy and welcoming atmosphere where citizens want to live and raise families, promoting strong neighborhoods and citywide economic development, and maintaining services to current residents while welcoming annexations areas that desire to become part of the City of Renton.

 The Finance Department manages all the city's financial activity, produces the City's annual operating budget, and manages the day to day maintenance operations of the city's voice and data network technology.
 The Utility Billing office handles billing for the City's water and sewer services.

 The City Attorney provides legal counsel to the City on a variety of issues.